Binary fission requires

 - Increase in cell number and increase in cell population mass both usually occur in a measurably coordinated fashion, and thus are often used interchangeably, even synonymously (though obviously we must be speaking in terms of populations of cells for this to be true).

 - Microbial populations tend to increase in number and in cell mass simultaneously.

-- When a microbiologist speaks of microbial growth it is usually increase in cell number that she is after.
+When a microbiologist speaks of microbial growth it is usually increasing in cell number that she is after.